What causes sensitive teeth?

 What can I do about sensitive teeth?

 To prevent further damage, brush your teeth gently as described on our toothbrush abrasion page and avoid abrasive toothpaste.
+Make sure you don’t brush half an hour after eating, or after drinking anything acidic.

 Toothpastes for sensitive teeth